rails/rails/guides/source/action_mailer_basics.md

 What is Action Mailer?
 ----------------------

 Action Mailer allows you to send emails from your Rails application.
 It's one of the two email related components in the Rails framework.
-Action Mailer, which is for sending emails and [Action Mailbox](action_mailbox_basics.html), which deals with receiving emails.
+The other is [Action Mailbox](action_mailbox_basics.html), which deals with _receiving_ emails.

 Action Mailer uses classes (called "mailers") and views to create and configure the email to send.
 Mailers are classes that inherit from [`ActionMailer::Base`][].
 Mailer classes are similar to controller classes.
 Both have: